awslabs/aws-dotnet-messaging/docs/design/telemetry-design.md

 namespace AWS.Messaging.Telemetry;

 /// <summary>
 /// A telemetry trace where metadata and exceptions can be added.
-The trace is ended with this
+The trace is ended when this
 /// instance is disposed.
 /// </summary>
 public interface ITelemetryTrace : IDisposable